words Al Woods

 Coffee is much easier and quicker to make than tea.
 You don’t need to steep the leaves or boil water and wait for it when you are in a time crunch.
 However, with coffee, you can use instant coffee instead of having to take time out of your day to go to a café.
 You can make it at home, work, or on the go.
 There are wide varieties to choose from, from ‘coffee light roast‘ to dark roast beans, and the list goes on.
 Also, you can easily find it in any grocery store.
 It is available at any supermarket or gas station as well.

 It’s More Accessible

 Coffee is everywhere—in restaurants, conferences, your office, and the break room.
 The availability of coffee is a big part of what makes it so popular.
 You can find it anywhere and everywhere.
+You can even get your coffee mailed to you through coffee experts such as Carnival Coffee.
 There are many different brands, but they all have an almost identical flavour profile.
 It’s also more portable.
 Coffee is an easy drink to carry around.
 It’s small, lightweight and doesn’t make a mess.
 Plus, plenty of coffee mugs are available that make it easy to transport your drink while keeping your hands free.
 In contrast, tea is often harder to come by outside specialty shops and cafes.